-As it is poignantly put by this poem, your heart may be aching, and you are drowning in sorrow, but every other person, when they see your arm thrashing above water, think you are ‘just waving’.
+As it is poignantly put by this poem, your heart may be aching, and you may be drowning in sorrow, but every person who sees your arm thrashing above water thinks you are ‘just waving’.

 High functioning BPD is a battle between your ego and your true self.
-Being dominated by your ego-consciousness, you feel the need to be in control absolutely all of the time.
+Being dominated by your ego-consciousness, you feel the need to be in control all of the time.
 You fear that once you let in a crack, your wall will break down and you will be completely exposed.
-You fear that once you let in a drop of tear, it all never stop and be subsumed by a tsunami of feelings.
-Underneath, you fear disintegration and losing any a sense of who you are.
+You fear that once you let in a teardrop, it will never stop and you will be subsumed by a tsunami of feelings.
+Underneath, you fear disintegration and losing any sense of who you are.

 Therefore, the first step to healing is learning to trust yourself.
 You are no longer a helpless child, and you are now capable of much more.
 Taking a compassionate stance, you can expand your window of tolerance for a wider spectrum of life experience— both positive and negative, intense and mundane, fleeting and long-lasting.

-Your main task in life is not to perpetuate what has once been done to you— the cruelty, misunderstanding and neglect— but to become a better parent, friend and companion to yourself.
+Your main task in life is not to perpetuate what was once done to you— the cruelty, misunderstanding and neglect— but to become a better parent, friend and companion to yourself.
 Once you have adopted a befriending stance, these crying demons will be transformed.
-Instead of erupting as depression and rage, they are now friendly messengers from your psyche, signalling you to slow down when you need to rest, reminding you to soften when you want to wall up, allowing you to be spontaneous when your soul wants to be expressive.
-At the end of this alchemical process, you would have regained your ability love, to soften, to connect with others and to feel alive.
+Instead of erupting as depression and rage, they will become friendly messengers from your psyche, signalling you to slow down when you need to rest, reminding you to soften when you want to wall up, allowing you to be spontaneous when your soul wants to be expressive.
+At the end of this alchemical process, you will regaih your ability love, to soften, to connect with others and to feel alive.